SilverSquare-22/Chat-App/README.md

 ## Communication Flow
-- **Sending a message:** When the user types a message into the textbox and hits 'send', the browser forwards the information to the central server.
+- When the user types a message into the textbox and hits 'send', the browser forwards the information to the central server.
-- **Client to Server:** The server then relays a copy of that message to every other user connected to the chat.
+- The server then relays a copy of that message to every other user connected to the chat.
-- **Receiving the message:** Each user's browser receives the message from the server and instantly updates the chat list to display it for everyone at the same time.
+- Each user's browser receives the message from the server and instantly updates the chat list to display it for everyone at the same time.

 ## Technology Stack